stevegrunwell/write-some-docs/slides.md

 Of course, this doesn't mean we can't benefit ourselves from having good documentation.

 * Documentation helps us remember how or why something works the way it does
+    * You six months from now will likely be in a very different headspace than you today
 * Writing documentation as we write forces us to think through our implementations
 * Improves our own writing abilities
 * It also can't be understated how many questions good documentation can deflect.